d2gex/LIME/README.md

   * **Wiki**: https://github.com/merrillrudd/LIME/wiki
   * **Publication**: Rudd, MB and Thorson, JT.
 2017.
 Accounting for variable recruitment and fishing mortality in length-based stock assessments for data-limited fisheries.
 Canadian Journal of Fisheries and Aquatic Sciences https://doi.org/10.1139/cjfas-2017-0143.

+### Upgrades:
+This version of LIME modifies the data simulation function and additionally provides the estimated unfished population as N_at0.
+Such matrix is already calculated by LIME, however it was left out of the object that `sim_pop` function returned.